 Air Compressor Theory – The Cool Science Behind Compressed Air

-Air is freely available everywhere.
+Air is freely available everywhere in the world.
 But compressed air is not.
 So, what is compressed air, and what happens to air when it is compressed?

 Introduction

-Instead, this air is compressed and then used as an energy source.
+Compressed air is s compressed and then used as an energy source.
 Compressed air is an underrecognized power source that can energize tools, machines, and engines—and it does this quite efficiently!

 What Does “Compressed Air” Mean?